OSGeo/gdal/doc/source/drivers/raster/georaster.rst

       :default: FALSE

       When this value is set to TRUE, a histogram will be computed and stored.
-      Defaults to FALSE, so an histogram won't be generated.
+      Defaults to FALSE, so a histogram won't be generated.

 -  .. co:: GENSTATS_LAYERNUMBERS
       :choices: <integer\,integer\,...>, <integer>-<integer>